dbashford/mimosa-combine/README.md

 During the 'afterWrite' phase of the 'add', 'update', and 'remove' workflows, if any combine folders contain the changed file, those combines will be run.

+By default, binary files, like images, are excluded from merging and this cannot be changed.
+Other exclusions can be added via the config, as can an order to the files get added.

 ## Default Config

 ```